jmanoel7/vim-utils/README.md

 # vim-utils
-vim utilities - compview, searchfold and dbext
+vim utilities - compview, searchfold, dbext and spell (pt)

 to install in ~/.vim/bundle with pathogen: